Bickford's (restaurant)

 Bickford's Restaurants and Cafeterias is a chain of cafeteria-style restaurants founded in 1921.
 From the 1920s through the 1970s, the chain was a mainstay in the New York City area.
 From the 1970s through the 2000s, the chain was primarily located in the New England area.
-As of 2020, only two locations remained, both in Massachusetts and under the "Bickford's Grille" branding: Burlington and Woburn.
-The Bickford's Family Restaurant location in Acton, Massachusetts, was closed as of July 2020.
+As of April 2024, the company operates 1 location in Massachusetts.

 Bickford's and Foster's Cafeterias influenced Jack Kerouac, Allen Ginsberg, Peter Orlovsky, Woody Allen, Andy Warhol, William Styron, and Herbert Huncke.

 Lunchrooms

 Samuel Longley Bickford (1885–1959) began his restaurant career in 1902.
 In the 1910s, he was a vice president at the Waldorf System lunchroom chain in New England and, in 1921, he established his own quick-lunch Bickford's restaurants in New York.
 Bickford's lunchrooms offered modestly priced fare and extended hours.
 Bickford's architect was F. Russell Stuckert, who had been associated with Samuel Bickford since 1917.
 Stuckert's father, J. Franklin Stuckert, had designed buildings for Horn & Hardart in the 1890s.

 During the 1920s, the Bickford's chain expanded rapidly with 24 lunchrooms in the New York area and others around Boston.
 It also acquired Travelers' Lunch, which had been established by Bickford's brother Harold, the White Lunch System on the West Coast, and the Hayes Lunch System in Boston, which was renamed Hayes-Bickford.

 A letter with a company stock offering stated, "The lunchrooms operated are of the self-service type and serve a limited bill of fare, which makes possible the maximum use of equipment and a rapid turnover.
 Emphasis is placed on serving meals of high quality at moderate cost."
 A 1964 New York City guidebook noted: